prob140/textbook/_chapters/Chapter_15/05_Calculus_in_SymPy.md

 \int_0^t \lambda e^{-\lambda s}ds ~ = ~ I(t) - I(0)
 $$

 where $I$ is the indefinite integral of the density.
 To get this indefinite integral we will use `Integral` as before, except that this time we must specify `t` as the variable of integration.
-That is because `SymPy` sees two algebraic quantities `t` and `lamda` in the density, and doesn't know which one is the variable unless we tell it.
+That is because `SymPy` sees two symbols `t` and `lamda` in the density, and doesn't know which one is the variable unless we tell it.